You know that heavy feeling you get when your period is coming. You feel like a cross between a sloth and a beached whale.

-We have all been there.
-In fact, nearly all of us go there every. single. month.
-And here is why.
+We’ve all been there.
+In fact, almost all of us experience bloating every. single. month.
+Here’s why.

 Blame the hormonal shifts of progesterone and estrogen.
 About a week before a woman’s period starts, levels of the hormone progesterone fall.
 This is what signals the uterus to shed its lining, which is what causes menstrual bleeding.
-Simultaneously, our estrogen rises.
+At the same time, our estrogen rises.

-These fun hormonal swings not only cause temporary insanity, but they also cause the body to retain more water and salt.
+These hormonal swings cause temporary insanity and higher water retention.
 The body’s cells become swollen with water, causing the feeling of bloating.
 To make matters worse, this coincides with the time we crave salty and sweet foods, compounding the bloat.

-What’s more, progesterone elevates in the days following ovulation (before it drops to cue your menstruation), and this hormone can slow down digestion, and also cue you to eat more.
+Progesterone increases in the days following ovulation, before dropping to cue your menstruation.
+This hormone can slow down digestion, and also cue you to eat more.
 So you may be eating more and pooping less.
 Uh, hello Mrs. Bloaty Pants.
-So you may literally be full of shit leading up to your period.
+You may literally be full of shit leading up to your period.
 Fun stuff.

-Here are five tips to help curb the bloat and make that time of the month feel a little more manageable.
+Here are five tips to help relieve period bloat and make that time of the month feel a little more manageable.

 1. Avoid salt (yeah right).
 Okay, minimize salt as best you can.